-As Summer continues into February, there are plenty of tasks to be getting on with in the garden.
+As autumn begins, there are plenty of tasks to be getting on with in the garden.
 Here are some ideas:

 1. Check reticulation is working well, clear any blocked sprinklers and ensure they are directed where they are needed most.

 Working sprinklers are essential for Perth gardens in February

 2. Soak young trees and shrubs every couple of weeks to encourage deep root growth.

 3. Mow lawns, keeping the blades a little higher than usual to protect grass from heat stress.

 4. Watch out for pests like mealy bug, scale and fruit fly.
 Install fruit protection nets to protect any vulnerable trees and plants.